Deed Restriction Vote

 Public Ballot Counting

-The 1st round of ballots collected where publicly counted on March 23rd, 2021.
-The results from this first counting were 265 YES and 120 NO. As more ballots are returned we will schedule a second public opening.
-Please note that 50% + 1 vote are required for the measure to pass or fail (606 votes).
+The 1st round of ballots collected were publicly counted on March 23rd, 2021.
+The results from this first counting were 265 YES and 120 NO. Please note that 50% + 1 vote are required for the measure to pass or fail (606 votes).

-The next public ballot opening will be Monday, April 19th, 5pm, in the FHS Media Center.
-Ferndale Schools staff and volunteers will begin canvassing the area and knocking on doors of voting eligible residents who have not responded to collect votes and signatures of authenticity on Saturday, April 24th.
+Now that two mail-in ballot counts have been completed, Ferndale Schools staff and volunteers will begin canvassing the area and knocking on doors of voting eligible residents who have not responded to collect votes and signatures of authenticity on Saturday, April 24th.

 This collected information can be made available to the public, with Personally Identifiable Information redacted, upon request.